jakkie747/easydemo/README.md

 ## Automated Deployment via GitHub Actions (Primary Method)

 The most reliable way to deploy this application is through the automated workflow set up with GitHub Actions.
-This bypasses issues with local command-line tools and ensures a consistent build environment.
+This ensures a consistent build and deployment environment.

 ### How It Works